huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_cassandra_instance.html.markdown

 - `id` - Indicates the node ID.
 - `name` - Indicates the node name.
 - `status` - Indicates the node status.
+- `support_reduce` - Indicates whether the node support reduce or not.
 - `private_ip` - Indicates the private IP address of a node.

 ## Import